 Closing Thoughts

-11 thoughts on “How To Install GA4 On Shopify Using Customer Events, Pixels, and GTM
+11 responses to “How To Install GA4 On Shopify Using Customer Events, Pixels, and GTM”

 1. Thanks, this is helpful.
 In the Google Shopify App (Sales Channel), I was able to connect to GA4 here in addition to Google Ad Account.
 When testing, I am seeing checkout related “things” happening, but I do not see in GA4 the “checkout_started” event.
 I’m only seeing “form_started” and “form_submit” events when clicking checkout, and not the event I’m looking for.
 I do see “view_item” and “add_to_cart”, so some are working.
 I’m using the Shopify Dawn theme, so wondering if this is theme related (missing something), or a glitch in the pixel integration.
 Curious your thoughts on this last missing piece.